credcore/CodingTests/Backend.md

 You could create a repo (public or private) on GH, and share access so that we can review it.
 Alternatively, you may send us the source code in zipped format.

-Note: We expect you to spend close to 4 hours on this.
-So a few things being incomplete, or erroneous is totally OK!
+Note: We expect you to spend close to 2-4 hours on this.
+- So a few things being incomplete, or erroneous is totally OK!
+- Not looking for fully working code.
+Placeholder methods are fine.

 ### Useful Resources